TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime Tier 01 - [Click to show/hide]"

     - WIP
-    - Groups that are know to be still active and doing only Anime
+    - Groups that are known to be active and only doing Anime
-    - Groups which releases are at least comparable to SeaDex recommended.
+    - Groups who's releases are at least comparable to SeaDex recommended.

 ??? example "JSON - [Click to show/hide]"